Anushka-0422/100-days-of-code/README.md

 🔹 Realized how JavaScript treats functions as first-class citizens

 Functions are not just reusable blocks—they’re tools for writing cleaner and more modular code. 🔁💡

+🎮 Day 38 of #100DaysOfCode – Built a Custom Guessing Game! 🎮

+Today I built a fun and dynamic Guess the Number game using JavaScript!

+🧠 Game Logic:
+1️⃣ The user enters a maximum number
+2️⃣ The program generates a random number between 1 and max 3️⃣ The user tries to guess it until they get it right! 🔢 4️⃣ Hints like “Too high” or “Too low” guide them toward the correct answer

+🛠 Concepts Practiced:
+🔹 prompt() and alert() interaction
+🔹 Math.random() & Math.floor()
+🔹 Loops, conditions, and type conversion
+🔹 Input validation and user feedback